 Heart arrhythmia vs. anxiety

-Symptoms of a heart arrhythmia, or heart rhythm disorder, like atrial fibrillation can be nearly identical to those of a panic attack or anxiety.
+Symptoms of heart arrhythmia, or heart rhythm disorder, like atrial fibrillation can be nearly identical to those of a panic attack or anxiety.
 Symptoms include:

 If you think you may have atrial fibrillation or anxiety, talk to your doctor.
 He or she can determine a diagnosis to correctly treat and manage your symptoms.